ievapudz/Course_Work/README.md

 - [x] Include ROC curve graphing.
 - [ ] Include drawing of confusion matrices.
 - [x] Generate a new training and validation sets from the [microorganism dataset](https://zenodo.org/record/1175609#.YbtlfC8RpQJ) with growth temperature annotations.
-- [ ] Train and validate SLP with a new generated training and validation set.
+- [x] Train and validate SLP with a new generated training and validation set.
 - [x] Improve script in `scripts/data_download` to take input dataset file and input directory as command line arguments.
+- [ ] Visualise 002 dataset embeddings.

 ## References